Bresse chicken

-The poulet de Bresse (/fr/) or volaille de Bresse is a French chicken product which has appellation d'origine contrôlée status, and which was registered as a Protected Designation of Origin under EU and UK law as Volaille de Bresse / Poulet de Bresse / Poularde de Bresse / Chapon de Bresse.
+The poulet de Bresse or volaille de Bresse is a French chicken product which has both appellation d'origine contrôlée and European Union protected designation of origin status, as Volaille de Bresse / Poulet de Bresse / Poularde de Bresse / Chapon de Bresse.
 It may be produced only from white chickens of the Bresse Gauloise breed raised within a legallydefined area of the historic region and former province of Bresse, in eastern France.

 History

 The chickens of the Bresse region have long enjoyed a high reputation.
 The lawyer, politician, epicure and gastronome Jean Anthelme Brillat-Savarin (1755–1826), who was born at Belley in the Ain, is supposed to have described the Bresse chicken as "the queen of poultry, the poultry of kings".
-The name Volaille de Bresse, used for both chicken products and for the dinde de Bresse, the turkey of the area, received legal protection on 22 December 1936; this became an appellation d'origine contrôlée (AOC) in 1957.
-Today the poulet de Bresse has the reputation of being the best quality table chicken in the world.
-The chef Georges Blanc, who is from Bourg-en-Bresse, has been president of the Comité Interprofessionnel de la Volaille de Bresse, the association which oversees the product, since 1986.
-Alan Davidson described the poulet de Bresse as the "aristocrat of modern table poultry", and Heston Blumenthal selected it for one of the dishes in his book In Search of Perfection.
+The name Volaille de Bresse – used both for chicken products and for the dinde de Bresse, the turkey of the area – received legal protection on 22 December 1936; this became an appellation d'origine contrôlée (AOC) in 1957.
+In the twenty-first century the poulet de Bresse has the reputation of being among the best-quality table chickens in the world.
+The chef Georges Blanc – who is from Bourg-en-Bresse – has been president of the Comité Interprofessionnel de la Volaille de Bresse, the association which oversees the product, since 1986.
+Alan Davidson has described the poulet de Bresse as the "aristocrat of modern table poultry", and Heston Blumenthal selected it for one of the dishes in his book In Search of Perfection.